 What should I wear?

-Please have one or both parents arrive dressed in a white, black or gray solid colored top (avoid logos, patterns, etc), in case baby prefers to be held for most of the session.
-From time to time this does happen, and we still capture beautiful images, that include mom or dad’s hands, or embrace in the photos.
+Please have one or both parents arrive dressed in a white, black, denim, or any solid colored top (avoid logos, patterns, etc), in case baby prefers to be held for most of the session.
+From time to time this does happen, and we still capture beautiful images that include mom or dad’s hands, or their embrace, in the photos.
 These are some of my favorite images, always. 🙂

 Please keep in mind: